 1. Add or transplant your Water lilies, fertilize & prune: A 9″ or larger shallow no-hole pot works best for lilies.
 If your lily is already in a large pot, you can re-use the pot just change out the old soil for new soil.
 Water lilies are heavy feeders fertilize monthly, starting in spring through summer.
 Remove spent blooms & dead leaves from lilies & bog plants.
 A good rule of thumb to control algae naturally is 60% coverage.
 Aquatic plants will feed off the nutrients that would otherwise feed the algae.
 Be sure to add submersed, emerged & oxygenating plants

-2. Fish Feeding: In warmer weather feed a higher protein food a few times a week.
+2. Fish Feeding: In warmer weather feed a higher protein food once or twice a week but only what they can consume in three minutes time.

 3. Clean filters regularly: Depending on your filter system, clean them weekly to bi-weekly.
 Rinse skimmer nets & filters weekly.